danimtz/RendererGoBrrr/README.md

 # SoftwareRendererGoBrrr
 Writing a software renderer for learning purposes.
-And yes the capital letters of the project are SRGB which is a horrible name indeed
+And yes acronym for the project is SRGB which is a completely unrelated thing

 **TODO:**